autonomous019/Battlespace-of-Mind/README.md

 Appendix A: General Timelines of Book, timelines of neuroweapons developments Appendix B: Timeline of the Wiemar Republic
 Appendix C: Case Study of Targeted Individuals, case study of internet user group dedicated to people claiming to be targeted by neuroweapons, popularly known as ‘Targeted Individuals’
-Appendix D: AI and Simulations Architecture
+Appendix D: <a href="https://github.com/autonomous019/Battlespace-of-Mind-Supplement/blob/main/Appendix%20D-%20Play%20AI--%20Machine%20Learning%20in%20VIdeo%20Games.pdf">Play AI: Machine Learning in Video Games</a>
 	a.
 AI, includes topics on Linear Regression, Problems of Statistical Methods, Machine Bias and Algorithmic Complexity
           b.
 Serious Games (Simulations), Game AI and Military Intelligence.
 Covers Reflexive Rewards and Gaming, AI in Simulation Design, the Game World, Agents, Elements of an AI Game, Kinematics in Simulated Worlds.
          c.
 Decision Making, covers the use of AI in making decisions in simulations with Behavior Trees and Goal Oriented Action Planning (GOAP).